ThinkR-open/gitlabr/CONTRIBUTING.md

 test() ## run tests
 ```

-With this configuration, your computer will connect over HTTPS to gitlab.points-of-interest.cc to perform test operations. *Please use the resources on this server responsibly*.
+With this configuration, your computer will connect over HTTPS to test-gitlab.points-of-interest.cc to perform test operations. *Please use the resources on this server responsibly*.

 ## How to create a test server